How to Travel In Europe!

 Bring all your gadgets.

 You will be glad to have them with you.
-Chargers, adapters, cables, clothing, tablet, books, you name it.
+Chargers, adapters, cables, clothing, tablets, books, you name it.

 Apps I like to use.

-**I like to use these apps on my phone while travelling.
+**I use these apps on my phone while traveling.

-https://www.rome2rio.com/ is very useful for travelling by plane, train, or bus, You get the time and the prices.
+https://www.rome2rio.com/ is very useful for traveling by plane, train, or bus.

 **GPSmycity app.
 A self-guided walk sightseeing.
 Or you can print a map at home if you prefer.